 Political parties, policy change & divergence, postwar conservatism, labor & social movements

-Johnnie’s research has been supported by the National Science Foundation, the Watson Institute for International and Public Affairs, the Brown University BEO Program, and the Tobin Project.
+Johnnie’s research has been supported by the National Science Foundation, the Watson Institute for International and Public Affairs, the Brown University BEO Program, the Tobin Project, and the Harvard Kennedy School.
+In 2020, the Comparative Historical Sociology Section of the American Sociological Association awarded Johnnie the Theda Skocpol Award for Best Dissertation.